Hamza2542002/band-template/README.md

 # BR Architects

-This project is a HTML and CSS Tamplate for an Architects Company.
+This project is a HTML and CSS Tamplate for Band

 ## How to view the project